LoneSalmon/Active-Directory/README.md

 > [!NOTE]
 > *If you can't see your new users/groups, refresh the UI.*

-> [!NOTE]
 > *When you want to create a user in a container, you use the syntax "cn" (Container Name), when you want to create the user in an Organizational Unit, you will use "ou".*

 ___

 <h4>💻 Modifying Objects 💻</h4>
-- Now that we know how to create users and groups successfully, we will want to add our users inside the Groups.  <br>
+- Now that we know how to create users and groups successfully, we will want to add our users to the Groups.  <br>
 - To do this, we will use the <strong><code>"DSMOD"</code></strong> command.  <br>
 - Here's a table that describes what you can do with <strong><code>"DSMOD"</code></strong>:  <br>